UOA-CS732-SE750-Students-2022/project-group-olive-owls/backend/readme.md

 **yarn add react-router-dom

-- Required modules, need to be installed yarn add esm yarn add axios
+- Required modules, need to be installed
+"yarn add esm"
+"yarn add axios"

 - MongoDB library
-yarn add mongodb
+"yarn add mongodb"
 or ...
-npm install mongodb
+"npm install mongodb"

 - Nodaemon.
 Good for server testing.
-  Daemon does not fork to background and automatically restarts on save yarn global add nodemon or ... npm install -g nodemon
+  Daemon does not fork to background and automatically restarts on save "yarn global add nodemon" or ...
+"npm install -g nodemon"

 #  Notes: